SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/tenable.md

 id: tenable
 title: Tenable
 sidebar_label: Tenable
-description: The Sumo Logic App for Tenable provides comprehensive visibility and actionable insights into your organization's security posture by leveraging data from the Tenable platform.
+description: The Sumo Logic app for Tenable provides comprehensive visibility and actionable insights into your organization's security posture by leveraging data from the Tenable platform.
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';